chris-short/devopsish.com/content/post/082/index.md

 ## People

-[3 Military Behaviors That Don’t Work In The Civilian Workplace](https://taskandpurpose.com/3-military-behaviors-that-dont-work-in-the-civilian-workplace/): Number 3 took me a while to learn.
+[3 Military Behaviors That Don't Work In The Civilian Workplace](https://taskandpurpose.com/3-military-behaviors-that-dont-work-in-the-civilian-workplace/): Number 3 took me a while to learn.

 [Tintri terminates 200 staff, cash set to run dry in a couple of days](https://www.theregister.co.uk/2018/06/28/tintri_terminates_200_employees/): Array maker survived a whole year after IPO

-[Q&A: Julia Grace, Slack’s Head of Infrastructure Engineering](https://thenewstack.io/qa-julia-grace-slacks-head-of-infrastructure-engineering/): Slack was down this week...
+[Q&A: Julia Grace, Slack's Head of Infrastructure Engineering](https://thenewstack.io/qa-julia-grace-slacks-head-of-infrastructure-engineering/): Slack was down this week...

-[Leveling up: why developers need to be able to identify technologies with staying power (and how to do it)](https://medium.com/netlify/leveling-up-why-developers-need-to-be-able-to-identify-technologies-with-staying-power-and-how-to-9aa74878fc08): "...it’s important to build up a solid instinct for separating the technologies and products worth spending time on from the ones that will fade into obscurity after their 15 minutes of fame is over..."
+[Leveling up: why developers need to be able to identify technologies with staying power (and how to do it)](https://medium.com/netlify/leveling-up-why-developers-need-to-be-able-to-identify-technologies-with-staying-power-and-how-to-9aa74878fc08): "...it's important to build up a solid instinct for separating the technologies and products worth spending time on from the ones that will fade into obscurity after their 15 minutes of fame is over..."

 [Network Reliability Engineering: What's In a Name?](https://forums.juniper.net/t5/Enterprise-Cloud-and/Network-Reliability-Engineering-What-s-In-a-Name/ba-p/329764): "an NRE is someone that implements the core principles of DevOps, in a network engineering context"

-[Forget about Clean Code, let’s embrace Compassionate Code](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/): "I sometimes train teams in TDD, incremental design, refactoring and pair programming.
+[Forget about Clean Code, let's embrace Compassionate Code](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/): "I sometimes train teams in TDD, incremental design, refactoring and pair programming.
 I almost always have to spend a lot of time helping the team bridge their disagreements in a more constructive way.
 And often the ones who have read Clean Code are the most susceptible to this sort of conflicts."

-[Why tech’s favorite color is making us all miserable](https://www.fastcodesign.com/90177573/how-blue-became-techs-favorite-color-and-why-it-shouldnt-be): The cold blue light of modern touchscreens may be aesthetically pleasing, but it poses health problems.
+[Why tech's favorite color is making us all miserable](https://www.fastcodesign.com/90177573/how-blue-became-techs-favorite-color-and-why-it-shouldnt-be): The cold blue light of modern touchscreens may be aesthetically pleasing, but it poses health problems.
 Designers and technologists should take cues from military history and embrace the orange.

 [Open source jobs report: 3 hot skill areas now](https://enterprisersproject.com/article/2018/6/open-source-jobs-report-3-hot-skill-areas-now) "How hard is it to recruit cloud, containers, and DevOps gurus?
-Just 19 percent of open source pros say they haven’t fielded a recruiter call during the past six months"
+Just 19 percent of open source pros say they haven't fielded a recruiter call during the past six months"

 [13 must-read books to take your DevOps skills to the next level](https://opensource.com/article/18/6/13-books-devops-practitioners): This reading list includes some uncommon books to fine tune your DevOps practice.